 In an average month we are dealing with 12,000 incoming calls to our main number with a further 400 calls coming to our direct dial numbers from external health organisation, such as A&E, Ambulance service, NHS111, Coroner’s Office, Funeral Directors and others.

 To mitigate this delay, we have introduced more staff to handle the calls during these busy times.
-Our telephone system has a ‘queue buster’ option, which now holds your place in the queue and prevents the need for you to remain on hold.
-We constantly ask patients to not telephone at our peak times for non-urgent requests such as booking routine appointments, medication queries, sicknote requests etc. These types of calls do not require urgent attention and can be handled in the afternoon whereby the phone lines are quieter and yet appointments will still be available with the clinicians who deal with this type of health care.
+Our telephone system has a ‘queue buster’ option holds your place in the queue and prevents the need for you to remain on hold.
+We constantly ask patients to not telephone at our peak times for non-urgent requests such as booking routine appointments, medication queries, sicknote requests etc.

 - Option 1 – GP appointments that are for acute problems requiring attention within 7 days.

 - Option 2 – Prescription Query – this is for queries only.
-Prescription orders cannot be taken over the telephone.
+For safety – Prescription request will not be accepted over the telephone.

 - Option 3 – General Enquires or Nurse/HCA routine appointments – All non-urgent appointment queries or book your annual reviews/follow up with our Nurse/HCA team, due to receiving a notification to contact us.

-- Option 4 – To obtain results, although this can also be done yourself using the online services and registering for access using one of the many health apps such as NHS app or Patient access.
+- Option 4 – To obtain results.
+You can view results via the NHS app.
 This will remove the need for you to telephone.
 Any urgent results a GP or Nurse WILL contact you.